 What is particularly interesting is that damage associated with AGEs can also be seen in elderly people, even if they do not have diabetes.
 This is because the above five conditions can also be caused by the natural aging process.
 Hence, even the non-diabetics may find it beneficial to take benfotiamine as well.

 As said, the substance has been available in Europe as a prescription drug for a very long time.
 Hence, it is known to be well-tolerated and safe.
-It is now available as an affordable supplement in this country, and this has further raised interest in scientists, who want to understand exactly how it benefits people with diabetes, and why.
+It is now available as a supplement in this country, and this has further raised interest in scientists, who want to understand exactly how it benefits people with diabetes, and why.

 There are different ways in which the nervous system can be affected by high blood pressure.
 The nervous system is made up of the peripheral nerves, the spinal cord, and the brain.
 This system conveys sensory information, coordinates actions and thoughts, and controls how organs and muscles work.
 Neuropathy is diabetes' most common, but also very painful, complication.
 It usually presents itself as: